Hello NASM learners, and welcome to the PTPioneer FAQ page.

 Imagine if all the NASM CPT exam answers and NASM practice exam answers are always the same.

-My guess is that every few months they take out some old questions and throw in some new ones.
+I guess that they take out some old questions every few months and throw in some new ones.

-They probably change the wording on a lot of the questions and NASM test answers, too.
+They probably change the wording on many of the questions and NASM test answers, too.

 If they had one static test of 120 questions that never changed, people would figure it out very easily and this test would be spread across the Internet within months.